scaleflex/filerobot-image-editor/CHANGLOG.md

 ### Fixed

-- tab label text is not centered T7893
+- Tab label text is not centered T7893
-- ellipse doesn't crop on first use in cloudimage T7490
+- Ellipse doesn't crop on first use in cloudimage T7490
-- topbar on small mobile screen
+- Topbar on small mobile screen

-### Fixed

-- npm versions with peer dependencies

 ## v4.2.1 - 2022-06-7

 ### Fixed

-- npm versions with peer dependencies
+- Npm versions with peer dependencies

 ### Fixed